Contents

 • Amazon Redshift to provide a managed petabyte-scale data warehouse;

 Coinbase is a well-known and trusted platform for digital currency exchange.
-But it also offers an application programming interface (API) for developers to extend functionalities of their new or existing apps through the integration of Bitcoin, Bitcoin cash, Litecoin, and Ethereum.
+Additionally, it offers an application programming interface (API) for developers to extend the functionalities of their new or existing apps through the integration of Bitcoin, Bitcoin Cash, Litecoin, Ethereum, and other cryptocurrencies, as well as empower them to create innovative applications and streamline crypto transactions.

 Closing thoughts

-Above is the experience of Coinbase with its own challenges and solutions.
-On the one hand, the company has always been looking for technologies that are reliable and secure, as well as constantly working to improve user experience.
-On the other hand, Coinbase is ready to apply cutting-edge solutions.
-Being flexible and consistent in terms of tech stack helps Coinbase stay ahead of the competition even today.
+As it migrated React Native cross-platform technology, employed AWS cloud, and developed its offering of web 3.0 products, Coinbase faced various challenges in its journey, seeking both reliable and secure technological solutions while continuously improving user experience.
+To stay ahead of the competition, the company has always been looking for technologies that are reliable and secure, as well as constantly working to improve UI and user experience, as well as apply cutting-edge solutions.
+Being able to react to the market trends and remain consistent in terms of tech stack helps Coinbase stay ahead of the competition and remain the leading cryptocurrency platform even today.

 When planning your own project you’ll face common fintech industry challenges and your own pains.
-For example, when we developed the Twim app, we had to overcome several challenges:
+For example, when Surf developed a cryptocurrency trading app, we had to overcome several challenges:

 • Design an app that covers the needs of both professional traders and beginners;

-• Provide users with the most crucial trading information -charts, depth of market, orders, and quotes for currency pairs- and have them constantly updated;
+• Provide users with the most crucial trading data and market updates – charts, depth of market, orders, quotes for currency pairs – and keep them constantly up-to-date;

-• Make the app fast and stable, which is vital for trading with ever-changing stock prices.
+• Work out a way to make the app fast and stable, which is vital for trading with ever-changing stock prices.

 But of course, all projects are different, so when you have one in mind and could use some help — just contact us.
 We will be glad to share our expertise with you and help you choose the right tech stack for your project.